Skip to main

 Keep in mind that there are additional limitations to this credit.
 The credit is 50% of your eligible startup costs, up to the greater of $500 or the lesser of $250 multiplied by the number of NHCEs who are eligible to participate in the plan, or $5,000.

-For all employers taking advantage of the credit, the amount phases out based upon the number of years the plan has been in existence:
+For all employers taking advantage of the credit, the amount phases out based on the number of years the plan has been in existence:

 • 100% in the first and second years